 I am 2.
 No one will let me dress myself, no one will let me move my own body where it needs to go, no one will let me attend to my own needs.
 However, I am expected to know how to share, “listen”, or “wait a minute”.
 I am expected to know what to say and how to act or handle my emotions.
 I am expected to sit still or know that if I throw something it might break….But, I do NOT know these things.

-I am not allowed to practice my skills of walking, pushing, pulling, zipping, buttoning, pouring, serving, climbing, running, throwing or doing things that I know I can do.
-Things that interest me and make me curious, these are the things I am NOT allowed to do.
+I am not allowed to practice my skills of walking, pushing, pulling, zipping, buttoning, pouring, serving, climbing, running, throwing, or doing things that I know I can do.
+Things that interest me and make me curious, are the things I am NOT allowed to do.

 I am 2.
 I am not terrible…I am frustrated.
 I am nervous, stressed out, overwhelmed, and confused.
 I need a hug.”